linkdevelopment/EasyLocation/README.md

 Therefore, questions about what to use to achieve more precise results, maximum stability in operation and simplicity of implementation frequently arise during the development.

-EasyLocation is built to ease this frequent task by just a few lines of code, But providing a powerful, wide and compat features too.
+EasyLocation is built to ease this frequent task by using just a few lines of code, But providing a powerful, wide and compact features too.

 # Getting Started
 There are multiple ways to use EasyLocation depending on your business using: